pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         established and because he knows how to draw greater good from it.

-#### 8. To Distinguish the Actions of God from Those of Creatures We Explain the Notion of an Individual Substance
+#### 8. To Distinguish the Actions of God from Those of Creatures We Explain the Notion of an Individual Substance {#to-distinguish-the-actions-of-god-from-those-of-creatures-we-explain-the-notion-of-an-individual-substance}

 -   It is difficult to distinguish the actions of god and creatures
     -   Some believe god does everything.